 16.2.
 This information will be retained for any statutory periods where applicable (or in the absence of regulatory retention requirements, the information will be retained for any period deemed sufficient by Guardian Support), after which is will be destroyed confidentially.

 16.3.
 The Client’s email address and other contact details will be included on Guardian Supports’ mailing list for marketing purposes and for the provision of legislative updates.
-Should the Client wish to unsubscribe to this for any reason, they should email “stop” to firstname.lastname@example.org or speak to one of the team.
+Should the Client wish to unsubscribe to this for any reason, they should click the unsubscribe button at the bottom of the email or alternatively email “stop” to firstname.lastname@example.org or speak to one of the team.